openharmony/third_party_cangjie_runtime/README.md

 Building the Cangjie runtime is supported on Ubuntu/MacOS (x86_64, aarch64) environments.
 For more details on environment and tool dependencies, please refer to the [Build Dependency Tools](https://gitcode.com/Cangjie/cangjie_build/blob/dev/docs/env_zh.md).

+Currently, building the Cangjie Programming Language Standard Library within the Windows environment is not supported.
+To generate Standard Library artifacts that can run on the Windows platform, cross-compilation in a Linux environment is required.
+For detailed information, please refer to  [Cangjie SDK Integration and Build Guide](https://gitcode.com/Cangjie/cangjie_build/blob/dev/README_zh.md).
+For specific future support plans, please see [Platform Support Plan](#platform-support-plan).

 ### Compilation and Building

 To build the Cangjie Programming Language Standard Library, please refer to [Build Cangjie Standard Library](./std/build_std.md) for details.